List of Derren Brown shows: Derren Brown: The Experiments (2011)

 Derren Brown: The Experiments was announced on 4 October 2011 on his official blog.
 Brown said that each special was an "ambitious sociological experiment, in which the unwitting subject is a single person, a crowd, or even an entire town".
 Brown stated that 'Three of [the episodes] are relatively dark, looking into the darker side of human behaviour, and one of them is rather positive and jolly' on his blog.

 The first episode, entitled "The Assassin", aired on 21 October 2011 and consisted of Brown successfully hypnotising an unwitting member of the public to 'assassinate' a celebrity revealed to be Stephen Fry.
 This technique was used as a comparison to theories regarding the assassination of Robert F. Kennedy by Sirhan Sirhan, who claims to have no memory of the event.

 The second episode called "The Gameshow" aired on 28 October 2011.
 Brown hosted a show purportedly called "Remote Control", asking a masked audience to vote for the escalating fate of a contestant in an attempt to demonstrate the effect of deindividuation.
 The audience were repeatedly given two choices, positive and negative, that would affect the life of a man named Kris.
 The choices grew increasingly darker but they continued to embrace the negative options.
 It reached the point where the audience were happy to see Kris' television destroyed and Kris kidnapped by masked thugs.
+In the end, Kris was hit by a car, although it was revealed that it was a stunt performer.
+While that stunt was fake, all other things that happened to Kris were real.
 The theory is that taking away people's individuality and encouraging them to regard themselves as just part of a crowd makes them act in a way that will sometimes conflict with their personal morality.